CityOfBoston/contextual_range_filter/README.txt

   http://yoursite.com/yourview/100--199.99  (numeric range)
   http://yoursite.com/yourotherview/k--qzz  (alphabetical range)
-  http://yoursite.com/somebodysview/1--9    (list range, using list keys) http://yoursite.com/somebodysview/infant--retiree (list range, using list keys)
+  http://yoursite.com/somebodysview/4--7    (list range, using list keys) http://yoursite.com/somebodysview/teenager--retiree (list range, using names)

+For lists you may use either the keys or the RHS names in the allowed values list on the Field settings page, admin/structure/types/manage/<content-type>/fields/<field-type>/field-settings.
+Example:

+  1|Baby
+  2|Toddler
+  3|Child
+  4|Teenager
+  5|Adult
+  6|Middle-aged
+  7|Retiree

+The list range order is the order of the allowed values.
+As far as the Contextual Range Filter module is concerned list keys need not be consecutive.
+However, if you wish to use the Slide with Style range slider widget, the list keys must be integers with an increment of 1.

-Ranges are inclusive of "from" and "to" values and will be case-insensitive, unless your database defaults otherwise.
-In your database's alphabet, numbers and special characters (@ # $ % etc.) generally come before letters , e.g.
-"42nd Street" comes before "Fifth Avenue" and also before "5th Avenue".
+All ranges are inclusive of "from" and "to" value.

+Strings will be case-insensitive, unless your database defaults otherwise.
+In your database's alphabet, numbers and special characters (@ # $ % etc.) generally come before letters , e.g. "42nd Street" comes before "Fifth Avenue" and also before "5th Avenue".
 The first printable ASCII character is the space (%20).
-The last printable ASCII character is '~'.
-So to make sure everything from "!Hello" and "@the Races" up to and including anything starting with the letter r is returned use ' --r~'.
+The last printable ASCII character is the tilde '~'.
+So to make sure everything from "!Hello" and "@the Races" up to and including anything starting with the letter r is returned use " --r~".

 You may omit the start or end values to specify open-ended filter ranges: